binary-com/daily-report/_posts/en/2018-04-06-Dollar-Holds-Firm-Despite-Tariff-Escalations-06-apr-18.md

 ---
 ## Morning Report: 07.00 London

 This morning, the US Dollar is holding firm despite an apparent escalation of tariff threats from both sides of Pacific.
-Traders are more focussed on the positive potential for today’s Non Farm Payrolls data.
+Traders are more focused on the positive potential for today’s Non Farm Payrolls data.

 Dollar pairs have a negative bias, with the likes of the GBP/USD and EUR/USD selling off again.
 The EUR/GBP is recovering well though, with the pair rising as the euro showing some relative strength.